 Accountant Career Concentrations & Salaries in Nebraska

 Recordkeepers are in charge of the storage and off-site retrieval of records for an entire organization.
 They will also ensure that records are handled, stored, archived, inventoried, and preserved in an appropriate manner.
 If an investigation, audit, or legal matter arises, these individuals will be responsible for presenting all necessary records.
+If you intend to prepare and sign taxation documents, you must have a valid permit to practice from the Nebraska Board of Public Accountancy.
 Learn More

 As a cost accountant, professionals will be responsible for managing the costs directly associated with specific products or services.
 They must also assess and examine expenses related to the entire supply chain, as well as prepare reports, analyze profitability, manage inventory, and more.
 Learn More